Okehampton Station in old maps

 All were originally at 1:2500 scale, or just over 25 inches to the mile.
 It's tricky taking sections from 5 different maps and ensuring they are the same size and zoom - I haven't quite achieved it but they're close.

 These copies are just intended to be tasters.
-Anyone wishing to explore in more depth is advised to look at the entire maps on the brilliant National Library of Scotland site, where you can pan, zoom, measure etc. For this reason I have included a link for each map.
+Anyone wishing to explore in more depth is advised to look at the maps directly on the brilliant National Library of Scotland website, where you can see the entire map and pan, zoom, measure etc. For this reason I have included a link for each map.

 1883